FACINGS/collection-manager/docs/plugins.md

 functionality to your deployment.

-Currently, all plugins are collection-level and, when enabled, are exposed on the "Add-ons" tab of the Collection page.
+Currently, all plugins are collection-level and, when enabled, are exposed on the "Plugins" tab of the Collection page.

 ## Configuring Plugins